k4o4/2048/memory-bank/tasks.md

   - Gate CSS classes/variables and any transitions behind these flags (no logic changes to engine or move semantics).
   - Add a runtime toggle in the UI to flip flags for demos/dev only; compile-time flags control production.
   - Keep DOM structure stable to avoid test fragility; only conditional classes/styles.
+  - Optional: small runtime toggle in UI for FF flags (dev-only).

 - Minimal guardrails
   - Deterministic spawn in tests: policy codified and used in acceptance runner.